top of page

 The logic is old:

-• capture one idea at a time
+• capture one thing at a time

 • keep notes small and readable

-• link related ideas
+• link related material

 That’s also why the imagery around this section is deliberately analog.
 The point isn’t nostalgia — it’s a reminder that the thinking comes first.
 Tools come later.